3.5 reasons to buy faster glass

 This is cropped area of the photo above.
 Notice how sharp the eyelashes are in the photo.

-When I started shooting professionally 30 years ago I was using the Nikon FM2 film cameras.
-Let me list a few things that have changed making the above photo possible that I could have never done before.
+When I started shooting professionally 30 years ago, I used the Nikon FM2 film camera.
+Let me list a few things that have changed, making the above photo possible, which I could have never done before.

-The lenses were manual focus early in my career and weighed a lot more than today.
+The lenses were manual focus early in my career and weighed much more than today.
 They are not as sharp as today’s lenses due to the ability of computers to help in the design today.

-Today this 28-30mm lens only weighs 28.2 oz and can focus faster than I could ever do with manual lens.
+Today, this 28-30mm lens only weighs 28.2 oz and can focus faster than I could ever do with a manual lens.

-Nikon has helped me take photos I could never have taken before in available light, which is helping me provide services to my clients that have never been done before.
+Nikon has helped me take photos I could never have taken before in available light, helping me provide services to my clients that have never been done before.

 The AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR lens might as well be bolted onto my camera.
-I do use other Nikon lenses, but this is always my first choice in majority of the situations I shoot.
+I use other Nikon lenses, but this is always my first choice in most situations I shoot.
 This lens with the Nikon D4 is one of the best combinations in camera gear today.

 Nikon D4: Normal Camera Setting

 These are my settings for everyday shooting.
-Regular shooting for me is more photojournalistic, using many available lights and lenses from the 14 – 300mm range.
+Regular shooting is more photojournalistic for me, and I use many available lights and lenses from the 14 – 300mm range.

 The first thing I do is select my shooting menu bank in the menu.
 I have saved two primary shooting setups.